Interactive and Batch Jobs on Biowulf

 Note

-Remember to use module load to activate a software before using it.
+to activate a software before using it.

-Download sequence data from the Sequence Read Archive using fastq-dump from the sratoolkit.
+Download sequence data from the Sequence Read Archive using fastq-dump

 module load sratoolkit

-The options and argument for the fastq-dump command below are
+The options and argument for the fastq-dump

-• --skip-technical: do not download any technical sequences.
+: do not download any technical sequences.--split-files

-• --split-files: this option is for paired end sequencing and will download the forward and reverse reads into separate files.
+: this option is for paired end sequencing and will download the forward and reverse reads into separate files.- Argument: the SRA sequence accession (ie. SRR23341296, which is derived from a RNA sequencing study)

 fastq-dump -X 200000 --skip-technical --split-files SRR23341296